Moving up to secondary school

 Look at the table for deadline dates for later allocation rounds and make sure we receive your request to remove your child from a waiting list in plenty of time.

 If you are happy with the school you have been offered and don’t want to pursue a place at a higher preference school, you must let us know

 - by 15 March 2018 if the school was allocated on National Offer Day.
-You can do this via the Application Portal, by returning the form enclosed with your offer letter (where provided) or by contacting us.
+You should do this by contacting us or by returning the form enclosed with your offer letter (where provided).

 - by the deadline in your offer letter/email for later rounds of allocation.
 You can respond by contacting us Please also see the information about later allocation rounds.

 IMPORTANT NOTE - If you want to remove your child from a waiting list at any time, please let us know as soon as you decide this.